bbolermcad/IDM-6660-20-SP17-BOLER-BRIGIT/week_04/corrections.md

 per the class-
 3. Updated the HTML to include more "sections" and "articles" tags instead of divs
 4. Made the content wider
-5. Fixed the menu so it is full span
+5. Fixed the menu so it is full span and so the drop down aligns correctly